Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 * Fixes Demonic Aura so that it will only apply its damage when an enemy starts a new round instead of every time you activate Bloodrage.
 * Fixes autometamagic so that it will work on spells that are not originally part of a spellbook but added later.
 This is important for Arcane Bloodline for Bloodragers.
 * Adds a new mythic ability called Mighty Demonrage.
 This allows you to cast a demon spell of fourth level or lower as a swift action while Demon Raging.
+* Nocticula Aspect will now work with both Lilithu and Quasit major aspects.
+* Nocticula Aspect has a better icon so you don't lose it with all the other abilities.
+* Nocticula Aspect is restricted to once per combat.
+* Nocticula Aspect is will give bloodrager and barbarian rages if you have them.
+* Legendary Proportions no longer changes your size to Huge.
+This is because it conflicts with Abyssal Bulk from Bloodragers, and it's not tabletop compliant.
 ```
 ## Current New Abilities
 ![alt text](https://github.com/Balkoth-dev/WOTR_PATH_OF_RAGE/blob/master/PathOfRageDemonologies.png?raw=true)